-Before acquiring any such loans or other investments, Arena Origination reviews the nature of the loan, the credit-worthiness of the borrower, the nature and extent of any collateral and the expected return on such loan or investment.
-Arena Origination receives fees in connection with originating or structuring the terms of an investment and receives dividend income, interest or principal payments until it disposes of a loan or the loan is repaid.
+Before acquiring any investment, Arena Origination reviews the nature of the investment, including the credit-worthiness of the borrower, the nature and extent of any collateral and the expected return on the investment.
+Arena Origination receives fees in connection with originating or structuring the terms of an investment and receives dividend income, interest or principal payments until it disposes of an investment or a loan is repaid.
 The operating results of Arena Origination also include any gain (loss) on its investments.